 “You’re not in a state of mind to do anything because of those psychological scars,” Naas explains [about returning to work after escaping abuse].
 “There’s a stigma attached to what a victim goes through.
 It can impact a person’s work performance or their ability to bring in an income at all.
 Women who are in these situations will sometimes resort to drugs or drinking, etc., to cope with the pain.
 That ends up being where all their money goes.”

-To learn more about Nour, visit her website.
-From there, you’ll be able to find her social media channels.
+To learn more about Nour, read her story.
 You can also get more of the context of her comments and some potential financial recovery solutions in the book.